kfrankli/gitops-rhacm-policies/argocd/argocd.md

 ## Deploying our policies

+1. Apply labels to your various managed clusters to reflect their status as `env=hub`, `env=dev`, or `env=prod`.
+This is used to correctly assigned the banner color and message in the various files in `policies/hub-cluster-templates-configs/`.
+You can also create other environment names if these are not set.

-1. We're first going to create a `policies` namespace to deploy our Policies in.
+2. We're first going to create a `policies` namespace to deploy our Policies in.

     ```console
     $ oc create ns policies
     $ oc project policies
     ```

-2. The policies here are expected to run on all clusters, so we're going to bind the newly created `policies` namespace to the default `global` `ClusterSet`.
+3. The policies here are expected to run on all clusters, so we're going to bind the newly created `policies` namespace to the default `global` `ClusterSet`.

     ```console
     $ cat ./argocd/global-managedclustersetbinding.yaml